roseengineering/bluepps/README.md

 ### Simple Example

 To watch the PPS output from your console run "python3 client.py".
-No data will be sent from the ESP32 until valid time NMEA data is received from the GPS satellites.
-Client.py converts this data into a valid NMEA $GPRMC output line.
+No data will be sent from the ESP32 until a valid NMEA line with the current time and date is received from the GPS satellites.
+Client.py converts
+this data into a valid NMEA $GPRMC output line.
+Both time and date must be sent otherwise gpsd will not recognize the NMEA line as valid PPS data.

 To send this NMEA line over a tcp socket instead the console run "python3 tcpsource.py".
 This code creates a local tcp socket server